bregman-arie/devops-exercises/topics/python/solutions/class_0x00_solution.md

         """Changes the department of the student object

         Args:
-            new_deparment (str): Assigns the new deparment value to dept attr
+            new_deparment (str): Assigns the new department value to dept attr
         """
         self.department = new_deparment